Originally published Nov. 27, 2007. Recipe updated and streamlined.

-The man who got me into hunting, St. Paul Pioneer Press outdoor writer Chris Niskanen, visited this site recently and suggested I post some German and Austrian venison recipes.
+The man who got me into hunting, former St. Paul Pioneer Press outdoor writer Chris Niskanen inspired this dish.
 “I recently shot a 200-pound whitetail (field-dressed) and would like simple recipes on fixing it,” he wrote.
-Well, I do have some good Teutonic venison recipes in my collection, but I’ll start off with a Belgian one, which is jazzed up with gin and juniper.
+This recipe is reasonably simple, but elegant all at the same time.

 Nothing goes as well together as wild game and juniper.
 Something about it transports us into the snowy woods, filled with that nervous anticipation hunters know well and which non-hunters experience most often just before opening a Christmas present.
 The addition of lard is especially tasty, because everything goes better with lard.
 I first found this recipe in the Derrydale Cookbook of Fish & Game (1937), but this is an adaptation for modern kitchens.